NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 Lastly there is the part of effort.
 When I see an art piece that I like, it is not just about the art itself but also the time spent on the piece.
 I _respect_ the artist as much as I _enjoy_ their art.
-When the piece is good but there is no time behind it, the level of my enjoyment only goes down.
+If the piece is good, but I _know_ the artist has spent no time on the piece, then my respect for the artwork and thus the level of my enjoyment only goes down.
 Sure you might have expressed an idea, but what about the journey?
 What have you gained out of this except for a potentially malformed artwork that is the expression of words instead of feelings?
+What am I even looking at?
+There is no beauty here, just lines.
+Vibe coding is very similar in principle.
+Yes most enterprise code is for the sake of completing a task, and doing so while making or saving the company money but what about FOSS?
+What happens to the individuality, to the collaborative creative wisdom of the people?
+Deferring inventing to AI is nothing but reductive.
+It can _never_ be anything but reductive.
+This is not pragmatism. [^3]

+[^3]: If you mention driving a car or using printing presses to replace walking
+    and printing, I will simply defenestrate you.
+You _know_ those things are not equal, and you KNOW that they solve problems of capacity.
+You cannot walk a thousand miles, even if you could the time spent would not be worth it.
+One man cannot copy a million books, even if he did it would take a lifetime.
+One developer, however, solve write one hundred projects.
+A thousand.
+AI only makes it less incentivized to think on those projects.

+---

 This has been my miniature rant on vibe coding.
 Truth be told, I was exposed to "AI slop" more often than I'd like while in academia, and all it has done to